mozachiu/RoboND-DeepLearning-Project/README_03.md

 ![alt text][image1]

- “Fully Convolutional Networks for Semantic Segmentation”, by Long, Shelhamer, and Darrell, all at UC Berkeley.
+ * Image from : “Fully Convolutional Networks for Semantic Segmentation”, by Long, Shelhamer, and Darrell, all at UC Berkeley.